 We may not be for you, that’s OK.

-Like the thought provoking posts we’ve always written about the Paleo community, we will begin expanding our library to other topics that matter to us.
+Like the thought provoking posts we had always written about the Paleo community, we will begin expanding our library to other topics that matter to us.
 You’ll likely learn our religious and political beliefs – since those are things that matter to us personally and we aim to have a REAL, honest, and open personal blog.
 And while our soap-box-rants may stir your emotions, we hope to be able to engage in a mutually respectful dialog in order for each of us to expand our minds.

 Lastly, if the blog is just not your cup of tea anymore – that’s OK.
 We don’t want to force you to be here!
 You’re welcome to just come and search through our recipes or leave altogether.
 It’s why we’ve sorted the blog into categories and sections for you.
 We hope that our approach to following what truly moves us, what makes us happy, and what helps us be our best selves can in some way serve as inspiration for you to do the same.